Gomez's Hamburger

-Gomez's Hamburger, also known as IRAS 18059-3211, is believed to be a young star surrounded by a protoplanetary disk.
+Gomez's Hamburger, also known as IRAS 18059−3211 or Gomez's Whopper is an astronomical object believed to be a young A-type star surrounded by a protoplanetary disk.
 It was initially identified as a planetary nebula, and its distance was estimated to be approximately 6500 light-years away from Earth.
 However, recent results suggest that this object is a young star surrounded by a protoplanetary disk, at a distance of about 900 light-years away.

 It was discovered in 1985 on sky photographs obtained by Arturo Gómez, support technical staff at the Cerro Tololo Inter-American Observatory near Vicuña, Chile.
 The photos suggested that there was a dark band across the object, but its exact structure was difficult to determine because of the atmospheric turbulence that hampers all images taken from the ground.
 The star itself has a surface temperature of approximately 10,000 K.

 The "buns" are light reflecting off dust.
 A disk of dust seen nearly exactly edge-on obscures the star and produces the dark band in the middle, the "burger".
 It has a dim visual magnitude of 14.4.